 The duo cited reports from 2021 regarding Meta's internal research, which indicated that Instagram was a harmful platform for many teens, especially girls.
 Meta responded to the reports by claiming the research also showed that some girls felt positive effects of using Instagram and that the app's team had done a lot of work on issues like bullying and self-harm to make it a safer space.
 Nevertheless, Meta put plans for an Instagram Kids app on hold following a backlash.

 The senators additionally cited research from Common Sense Media in noting that using virtual reality headsets to access metaverse experiences can induce nausea and eye strain, and also impact users' privacy.
 The letter pointed to Center for Countering Digital Hate research suggesting that users of VRChat, a popular social platform available on Quest headsets, can expose users to abusive behavior every seven minutes.

 Following the reports about it bringing Horizon Worlds to younger users, Meta noted that its Quest headsets are designed for users aged 13 and older.
-As such, a spokesperson that it made sense to offer Horizon Worlds experiences to younger teens with "age-appropriate tools and protections in place."
+As such, a spokesperson indicated that it made sense to offer Horizon Worlds experiences to younger teens with "age-appropriate tools and protections in place."

 Horizon's monthly active user figures are said to have hovered just north of 200,000 as of January.
 Meta reportedly hopes to increase that number to half a million by the end of June and a million by the end of the year.
 An internal memo indicated that the company sees younger users as the key to helping it reach those goals.
-Meta also to release mobile and web versions of Horizon soon.
+Meta also plans to release mobile and web versions of Horizon soon.